rljk/OOSD_Project_A3/README.md

 -store layout of shelves
 -make function to return vector of shelf
 -make function to return true if shelf at vecetor

+Order Subsystem
+- Track where item id is; if it is on shelf, at belt, being packed
+- make random timings for the order
+- make a queue of the orders so that the robot can take those orders